SciRE-Solver: Accelerating Diffusion Models Sampling by Score-integrand Solver with Recursive Difference: Conclusions

+In this work, we introduce the recursive difference (RD) method to calculate the derivative of the score function evaluations in the realm of diffusion models.
+By applying the RD method to the truncated Taylor expansion of the score-integrand, we propose the \emph{SciRE-Solver} with the convergence order guarantee to accelerate the sampling process of DMs.
+The effectiveness of the RD method in evaluating the derivative of score function is confirmed through comparative experiments with both the finite-based difference algorithm and the popular DPM-Solver-2 algorithm.
+Numerical experiments indicate that SciRE-Solver not only can generates high-quality samples across various datasets using fewer-steps but also, using a small NFEs demonstrates promising potential to surpass the FID achieved by some pre-trained models in their original papers using no fewer than $1000$ NFEs.

 \paragraph{Limitations and broader impact} SciRE-Solver has demonstrated the ability to surpass the FID scores shown in the original papers of some pre-trained models on CIFAR-10 and CelebA 64$\times$64 datasets with a small NFEs.
 This indicates that developing efficient sampling algorithms can further enhance the generative capacity of existing pre-trained models.
-However, for fast sampling, it is a open question whether there exists an optimal time trajectory for SciRE-Solver and other fast samplers.
-Moreover, fast sampling algorithms may overly rely on local information during the acceleration process, resulting in excessive noise or bias.
+However, fast sampling algorithms may overly rely on local information during the acceleration process, resulting in excessive noise or bias.
+In high-resolution image datasets, it is a open question whether there exists an optimal time trajectory for SciRE-Solver and other fast samplers.

 \begin{ack} The first author is very grateful for the valuable feedback received from the authors of the DPM-Solver paper during the early stage of this work regarding program-related issues.
 This work was supported in part by grants from National Science Foundation of China (61571005), the fundamental research program of Guangdong, China (2020B1515310023,2023A1515011281).